All posts

 The fresh readings from Mathias NoBack books such as Object Design Style Guide, and Advanced Web Application Architecture, gave me the courage to try out what I learned and put it for real in a project.
 This was (and still is) a beautiful challenge, which helps me to test myself and grow professionally at the same time.

-My first commit was done on 6 June 2020, and since then I work on this project a bit (almost) every day in my free time.
+My first commit was done on 6 June 2020, and since then I’ve been dedicating a little time each day during my free hours to its development.
 It helps me to learn more about FP, languages internal design, and best practices on testing and software design architecture in general.

 I started applying minor changes until I ended refactoring the whole compiler structure (among other things) in order to make the modules easier to read and understand.
 Psalm, strict types, good test coverage, unifying code style… These were some of my favorite topics.